SvenSchneiderDVAG/SvenSchneiderDVAG/README.md

 ## Hi there 👋

 Hi, my name is Sven.
-I am living in Germany and I'm working as an QA Automation Engineer at ATLAS Dienstleistungen für Vermögensberatung AG (@dvag)
+I am living in Germany and I'm working as an QA Automation Engineer at ATLAS Dienstleistungen für Vermögensberatung GmbH (@dvag)

 ### Testing frameworks I'm using: